-Global Citizen Journey is planning a delegation to Uganda, ‘the pearl of East Africa,’ from November 18 to December 4, 2020.
-We will partner with Father Centurio, Bernard Omuse and UMOP (Uganda Martyr’s Orphanage Project).
-We will join 12 North Americans with 12 Ugandans to live, eat and dialogue with one another while we engage with the 1600 students at UMOP as well as support a health centre that cares for UMOP students, as well as community members.
+Global Citizen Journey was planning a delegation to Uganda, ‘the pearl of East Africa,’ from November 18 to December 4, 2020.
+Due to the pandemic, it is postponed indefinitely.
+We continue to partner with Father Centurio, Bernard Omuse and UMOP (Uganda Martyr’s Orphanage Project).
+We hope we will be able to join 12 North Americans with 12 Ugandans to live, eat and dialogue with one another in the not to distant future, when we can engage with the 1600 students at UMOP as well as support a health centre that cares for UMOP students, as well as community members.
 We are also exploring making a connection with Abayudaya Ugandan Jews and plan to arrange an optional post delegation safari.

 Father Centurio and UMOP

 Father Centurio Olaboro is a priest in the Kwapa Parish of the Tororo Archdiocese.
 He grew up in the era of the capricious dictator Idi Amin, and his father, a lawyer, was executed by Amin when Fr.
 Centurio was in his teens.
 In the late 80s his sister founded an orphanage on his family land to look after the emerging groups of AIDS orphans.
 When she died of AIDS herself, he took over care and administration of the orphanage, now called the Uganda Martyr’s Orphans Project, which has grown into a school and orphanage caring for hundreds of children.
 He has a variety of other projects, focusing on empowering communities to take care of themselves.
 He lives on his family land, which he has dedicated entirely to charitable endeavors.
 Idwe Kolia represents Father Centurio’s dream of having a branch of his organization dedicated to the support and maintenance of healthy communities.